 102-4_Extinction_SCREEN_4.4.1: Screen capture movie as talent navigates to the drop-down menu right below that box, labelled “Taxonomic resolution” and selects “genera.”
 Under the next heading, “Select by Time,” type “Maastrichtian” into the first box and “Chattian” in the box directly below.

 Make sure the drop-down menu labelled “Time rule” is set to “major” and the “Temporal resolution” is set to “stage.”
 Select “Assume extant taxa range through to present” [1-SCREEN].
+Tk2: different pronunciation of “extant”

 102-4_Extinction_SCREEN_4.5.1: Screen capture movie as talent checks that the drop-down menu labelled “Time rule” is set to “major (default)” and the “Temporal resolution” is set to “stage.”
 Then talent selects “Assume extant taxa range through to present.”